MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

 ## Advanced hunting queries

 Here are some pre-built advanced hunting queries to give you visibility into the troubleshooting events that are occurring in your environment.
-You can also use these queries to [create detection rules](/defender/custom-detection-rules.md#create-a-custom-detection-rule) to alert you when devices are in troubleshooting mode.
+You can also use these queries to [create detection rules](/defender/custom-detection-rules.md#create-a-custom-detection-rule) that'd alert you when the devices are in troubleshooting mode.

 ### Get troubleshooting events for a particular device